 - Provide a W-9 if AHLA does not have a current one on file

-Clearly mark final invoices as "Final" so we know it is okay to return unused funds.
+Clearly mark final invoices as "Final" so we know it is okay to return unused funds, and please submit final invoices within 15 days after your work is completed so AHLA can refund excess funds in escrow promptly.

 Click on the Financials button the case site.
 “Approved” means sufficient funds on are deposit to cover an invoice, and you should receive payment within two weeks after the approval date.
 “Received” means AHLA has not yet received sufficient funds to pay an invoice.